 Enable Google Accelerated Mobile Pages (AMP) Markup

-Nowadays, Google puts user experience first.
-They want to deliver information as fast as possible, no matter which device people are using.
-To achieve this, they have created the Accelerated Mobile Page project.
-It’s been designed to help businesses develop mobile-optimized content that loads faster on every device.
-AMP reduces mobile pages to their bare minimum.
-It removes all the unnecessary elements to allow quicker browsing on a limited-speed mobile network.
+As Google puts user experience first, they want to deliver information as fast as possible no matter which device people are using.
+To achieve this, they have created the Accelerated Mobile Page project, which is designed to help businesses develop mobile-optimized content that loads faster on every device.
+AMP reduces mobile pages to their bare minimum, removing all the unnecessary elements to allow quicker browsing on a limited-speed mobile network.

 If you decide to implement AMP markup on your website, you may gain serious SEO benefits: